saptarshi11/VehiclePricePro/README.md

 Algorithm

-The Random Forest Algorithm is an ensemble learning technique that combines multiple decision trees to improve the accuracy and reduce the variance of the model.
-In this project, we train a Random Forest Regressor to predict the car prices.
-The hyperparameters of the model are optimized using Grid Search Cross-Validation.
+I'll use various machine learning algorithms to predict the price of used cars.